osmandapp/web/main/docs/user/navigation/auto-car.md

 ## Start navigation

+1. To use the OsmAnd app in Android Auto, you have to purchase the **paid version** of the app or [subscribe](../purchases/android.md#free-and-paid-features).

 <!--
 First, you need to select and configure the profile to be used when connecting to Android Auto.
 You can read how to configure a profile in the article [Profiles (Settings)](../personal/profiles).